matkoniecz/illegal-use-of-OpenStreetMap/Moovit/Moovit.md

 Reported on the 13th September 2019 (moovitapp.zendesk.com assigned id 343713).

+Moovit was reminded about this issue by emailing them on

+- 11th November 2019
+- 27th November 2019
+- 6th January 2020

+On the 7th December it was reported to OSMF Legal Working Group, report was assigned id 2019120710000072.

+## Moovit reaction

+Moovit failed to fix issue, failed to specify when it will be fixed.
+The company also failed to admit that there is actually something to be fixed.

+Their Android application continues to use OSM data illegally two months later (checked on 2020-01-23).

 On the 3th October Moovit representative replied claiming that they are consulting with their legal team.

-On the 11th November I reminded them that they continue to use OpenStreetMap data illegally.

-On the 12th November they claimed that it will be fixed "soon".
+On the 12th November they claimed that it will be fixed "soon", what turned out to be untrue.
+As of 2020-01-23 it was their last activity.

-On the 27th November I send a next email requesting specifying date when this will be fixed.

-On the 7th December reported to OSMF Legal Working Group, report was assigned id 2019120710000072.

 ## Problem reproduction